7 Secrets to Packing Light

 At Tortuga, our mission is to make travel easier.
 Our advice and recommendations are based on years of travel experience.
 We only recommend products that we use on our own travels.

-Last week, we covered the rules of carry on packing as set by the airlines and government.
-Now we can move on to the guiding principles that will help you get the most out of your allowed packing space.
+Once you understand the rules, you can move on to the guiding principles that will help you get the most out of your allowed packing space.

-Your exact packing list will depend on your destination, the length of your trip, the weather, and your planned activities.
-The seven core principles below apply to every trip.
+Your exact packing list will depend on your destination, the length of your trip, the weather, and what you plan to do.
+The seven core principles in this article apply to any and every trip.

 Packing is like grammar.
 You have to know the rules before you can break them.
 Learn to work within these constraints, then you can start to freestyle.